9 foods that boost your immune system

 Nuts are a delicious way to get some extra nutrients into your diet.
 Try adding them to your salads, breakfast muesli or simply enjoy a handful as a snack.

 Nuts like pistachios, walnuts and almonds are a rich source of vitamin C, vitamin E and Zinc.
-Vitamin E found in nuts assists to destroy free radicals and support the body’s natural immune response.
+Vitamin E found in nuts assists to destroy free radicals and boost immune function and improve immune response.

 Those who choose a turmeric latte as their morning coffee may be onto something.
 Turmeric is deemed the superfood spice of choice due to its anti-inflammatory properties.
 Curcumin is an orange-yellow component of turmeric.
 This natural anti-inflammatory compound helps your body fight foreign bacteria and plays a role in repairing cell damage.